What is the legal driving age in Canada?

 You can start driving when you’re 16 years old in Nova Scotia, which has three stages in its graduated licensing system:

-• Learner’s license
+• Learner’s licence.

-• Newly licensed driver’s license
+• Newly licenced driver’s licence.

-• Restricted individual phase
+• Restricted individual phase.

 Legal driving age in New Brunswick

-In New Brunswick, you can get your learner’s permit at 14 years old – if you are driving a tractor!
+In New Brunswick, you can get your learner’s permit when you are 14 years old – if you are driving a tractor!
 If you want to drive a passenger vehicle, you must wait until you’re 16.
+New Brunswick only has two stages in their graduated licensing system:

-• Learner’s permit
+• Learner’s permit.

-• Full license
+• Full licence.

 Legal driving age in Quebec

-• Sign up for a driving course
+• Sign up for a driving course.

-• Get your learner’s license
+• Get your learner’s licence.

-• Probationary license
+• Probationary licence.

-• Full license
+• Full licence.

 Legal driving age in Ontario

-Ontario has a graduated licensing system and you can get your learning permit at the age of 16.
+Ontario has a graduated licensing system, and you can get your learning permit at the age of 16.
 There are three levels in Ontario:

-Level 1: G1 license
+Level 1: G1 licence

 Level 2: G2